o-qcblog/o-qcblog.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Padmapriya.
-I am a curious learner exploring the interface of computer science, mathematics and physics.
-Teaching or communicating ideas is the best way of learning.
-As I unravel and learn new things in the domain of algorithms, complexity theory, quantum computing and many more exciting topics in theoritical computer science, I will pen down my learnings and make a repository for myself and other fellow learners.
+I am Padmapriya, an undergraduate physics student with a keen interest in theoretical computer science.
+As a curious learner, I love exploring the intersection of computer science, mathematics, and physics.
+I believe teaching and communicating ideas are the best ways to learn.
+As I delve into algorithms, complexity theory, quantum computing, and other exciting topics in theoretical computer science, I'll document my learnings here.
+This blog will serve as a repository for myself and fellow learners.

 Happy reading!